syncfusion-content/blazor-docs/blazor/smart-paste/getting-started-webapp.md

 ## Add Syncfusion Blazor Smart Paste Button component

 Add the Syncfusion Blazor Smart Paste Button component with form components in the **~Pages/.razor** file.
-In this example, the [Syncfusion Blazor DataForm](https://blazor.syncfusion.com/documentation/data-form/getting-started-with-web-app) component is used to manage form input fields, while the Smart Paste Button provides AI-powered data-pasting capabilities for enhanced user interaction.
+In this example, the [Syncfusion Blazor DataForm](https://blazor.syncfusion.com/documentation/data-form/getting-started-with-web-app) component is used to manage form input fields.
+To get started, ensure you have the [Syncfusion.Blazor.DataForm](https://www.nuget.org/packages/Syncfusion.Blazor.DataForm) package installed.

 If an interactivity location as `Per page/component` in the web app, define a render mode at the top of the `~Pages/.razor` component, as follows: